sradc/sradc.github.io/_posts/2023-11-26-gridnotes.md

 comments: true
 ---

+Gridnotes (working title) is an infinite 2D text editor.

-If you are using Firefox or Chrome, on Desktop, try out the demo [here](https://gridnotes.io/v1/)!
+If you are using Firefox or Chrome, on Desktop, try out the demo: [here](https://gridnotes.io/v1/)

 ## Features